nafizjiwa/HTML-BUTTONS/README.md

 # HTML-BUTTONS

 Creating buttons in HTML can be done in various ways depending on your needs.
-Here are some of the most common methods:
+Here are some of the most common methods:<br/>

 #### 1. Basic HTML Button: